 The method breaks down into four steps. 👇

-- 🔄 Set the timer for 25 minutes: A typical Pomodoro session should consist of 25 minutes of work and a 5-minute break.
-Keep in mind that this is the “recommended” duration and you may tweak it within reason.
+- 🔄 Set the timer for 25 minutes: A typical Pomodoro session should consist of 25-minute intervals of work and a 5-minute break.
+Keep in mind that this is the “recommended” duration and you may tweak this time period within reason.

 - ⏩ Work on one task at a time: This is very important.
 Make sure to focus on one task from your to-do list and keep at it until the timer goes off.
 You shouldn’t start another task/project before completing the current Pomodoro session.

 - ⏯ Take a 5-minute break: After a 25-minute segment, take a 5-minute break to rest and prepare for the next session.
 You shouldn’t engage in work-related activities or work on any cognitively demanding tasks during the break.